texus/TGUI/example-code/v0.7/tabs/index.md

 ---
 In the example below, two tabs are created with a corresponding panel for each.
 Only one of the panels is shown at a time depending on which tab is selected.

+Note that this example uses the [optional unbound parameter](https://tgui.eu/tutorials/v0.7/signals-optional-parameters/) feature of the connect function, it will not compile on VS2013.

 {% highlight c++ %}
 #include <TGUI/TGUI.hpp>